-RECOMMENDATION ITU-R BO.1443-1
+RECOMMENDATION ITU-R BO.1443-2

-Reference BSS earth station antenna patterns for use in interference assessment involving non-GSO satellites in frequency bands covered by RR Appendix 30\
+Reference BSS earth station antenna patterns for use in interference assessment involving non-GSO satellites in frequency bands covered by RR Appendix 30\ a) that for earth station antennas in the BSS the reference antenna radiation patterns for GSO BSS receive antennas in Annex 5 to RR Appendix 30 were used to develop the BSS Plans and prescribe a reference radiation pattern which represents an envelope of the side lobes;

-- a) that for earth station antennas in the BSS the reference antenna radiation patterns for GSO BSS receive antennas in Annex 5 to RR Appendix 30 were used to develop the BSS Plans and prescribe a reference radiation pattern which represents an envelope of the side lobes; - b) that such reference radiation patterns are necessary for interference calculations involving fixed or transportable BSS receivers and GSO satellites to ensure adequate protection of the BSS Plans: - c) that in circumstances where there are multiple interfering sources whose positions vary substantially with time, the level of interference received inevitably depends on the troughs as well as the peaks in the gain pattern of the victim BSS earth station antenna; - d) that for BSS earth stations, suitable reference radiation patterns are needed for use in assessing interference from non-GSO FSS systems; - e) that to facilitate computer simulations of interference, the reference patterns should cover all off-axis angles from $0^{\circ}$ to $\pm 180^{\circ}$ in all planes; - f) that the reference patterns should be consistent with the results of measurements on a wide range of consumer BSS earth station antennas; - g) that it is appropriate to establish different reference patterns for different ranges of antenna sizes; - h) that the patterns may exhibit characteristics that may be important when modelling non-GSO interference, for example in the case of small offset-fed antennas, that for calculations of interference generated by non-GSO FSS satellites into BSS earth station antennas, the reference earth station antenna radiation patterns described in Annex 1 should be employed;
+This Recommendation intends to provide tri-dimensional reference earth station antenna patterns for the broadcasting-satellite service (BSS) that can be used for the calculation of interference generated by non-GSO FSS satellites into BSS earth station antennas.

+b) that such reference radiation patterns are necessary for interference calculations involving fixed or transportable BSS receivers and GSO satellites to ensure adequate protection of the BSS Plans;

+c) that in circumstances where there are multiple interfering sources whose positions vary substantially with time, the level of interference received inevitably depends on the troughs as well as the peaks in the gain pattern of the victim BSS earth station antenna;

+d) that for BSS earth stations, suitable reference radiation patterns are needed for use in assessing interference from non-GSO FSS systems;

+e) that to facilitate computer simulations of interference, the reference patterns should cover all off-axis angles from $0^{\circ}$ to $\pm 180^{\circ}$ in all planes;

+f) that the reference patterns should be consistent with the results of measurements on a wide range of consumer BSS earth station antennas;

+g) that it is appropriate to establish different reference patterns for different ranges of antenna sizes;

+h) that the patterns may exhibit characteristics that may be important when modelling non-GSO interference, for example in the case of small offset-fed antennas,

-\ The basis for the patterns contained in this Recommendation, including the methodology for analysing and plotting the data which measures the goodness of fit of the data sets to the recommended pattern are contained in Report ITU-R BO.2029 - BSS earth station antenna pattern measurements and related analysis.
+\ The basis for the patterns contained in this Recommendation, including the methodology for analysing and plotting the data which measures the goodness of fit of the data sets to the recommended pattern are contained in Report ITU-R BO.2029 - Broadcasting-satellite service earth station antenna pattern measurements and related analyses.
 This Report along with the raw data sets and the spread sheets used to perform the graphical analysis are contained on a CD-ROM available from ITU.